-Have you ever met someone who is unassuming and modest and then were surprised to learn that they’re actually rolling in dough?
-I had an older client who was stuck in 1983: He wore ugly brown suits and running shoes, drove a beat-up baby-blue Volvo station wagon and lived in the same modest house he bought 40 years ago.
-Turns out, this man was an uber-successful entrepreneur and multimillionaire—and even richer because of his humble habits.
+Have you ever met somebody who seemed very humble, and then later found out they were actually quite wealthy?
+I had an older client who was stuck in 1983; he wore ugly brown suits and running shoes, drove a beat-up baby blue Volvo station wagon, and lived in the same modest house he bought 40 years ago.
+As it turns out, this man was a successful entrepreneur and multimillionaire—and even richer because of his humble habits.

-Millionaires are all around us, and many of them are probably not who you would think.
-This is because they smartly live below their means and save their money rather than showcase it.
-Of course, it’s easy to live below your means when you have millions, but even if you have far less, getting into the habit of spending minimally now will help you have a lot more later.
-The trick is adopting a “less is more” mentality and sticking with it, even when your income and net worth increase in the future.
+Many millionaires are probably not who you would think because they’re smart with their money and don’t spend unnecessarily.
+It might be easy to live below your means when you have millions, but if you make far less, minimal spending now will help a lot in the future.
+The key is having a “less is more” mentality and sticking to it–even when your income or net worth goes up over time.

-Then, replace these temptations with things that motivate you.
+Afterward, fill these temptations with things that inspire you.

 Diversify Your Portfolio